jairocgr/datashot/README.md

 A tool for taking partial and minified database snapshot por testing and development propurse.

-With **datashot**, instead of taking a full database dump, you can can filter wich rows you want to dump in order to come up with a downsized database snapshot.
+With **datashot**, instead of taking a full database dump, you can filter wich rows you want to dump to come up with a downsized database snapshot.

 ## Requirements